Setting Up Two-Factor Authentication With RSA SecurID

 4. PAM360 grants the user access to the requested resource.

-3. If you want to leverage the RSA On-Demand authenticator, select RSA On-Demand and proceed.
-In this case, you need to provide the On-Demand Tokencode as specified in case 3 below.
+3. If you want to leverage the RSA On-Demand authenticator, select RSA On-Demand and proceed with the tokencode.
+For this to work, the administrator should have opted for it while enabling RSA SecurID as the TFA in PAM360.

 As mentioned above, the RSA passcode could be a combination of PIN and tokencode or just tokencode alone or a password depending on the configuration done in RSA Authentication Manager.
-If the settings in RSA Security Console demands the users to create a PIN on their own or use a system generated PIN, the following options would be shown to the users after step 2 (that is, after entering the first password and RSA tokencode to log in to PAM360).
+If the settings in RSA Security Console demands the users to create a PIN on their own or use a system generated PIN, the following options will be shown to the users after step 2 (i.e., after entering the first password and RSA tokencode to log in to PAM360).

-In the case of user created PIN, users will get the option to enter the PIN on their own.
-The PIN should contain numeric characters - minimum of 4 and a maximum of 8 characters.
+1. User Generated PIN: In the case of a user-created PIN, users will get the option to enter the PIN on their own.
+The PIN should contain numeric characters - a minimum of 4 and a maximum of 8 characters.
 After entering the PIN, the user will have to wait for a while until the RSA tokencode changes to a new value.
 Then, in the next screen, enter the new PIN and the RSA tokencode to authenticate.

-In the case of system created PIN, PAM360 itself will randomly generate a PIN and it will be shown on the screen.
+2. System Generated PIN: In the case of a system created PIN, PAM360 itself will randomly generate a PIN and it will be displayed on the screen.
 Users will have to note down the new PIN and wait for a while until the RSA tokencode changes to a new value.
 Then, in the next screen, the users will have to enter the new PIN as generated by the system and the RSA tokencode to authenticate.

 If a user attempts to log in to PAM360 using a random RSA passcode or by guesswork for a specified number of times, the RSA Authentication Manager will turn the screen to the New Tokencode mode to verify whether the user possesses the token.
 In that case, PAM360 prompts for next tokencode during the login.
 That means, the user will have to wait until the RSA device shows a new tokencode and the new code to proceed with logging into PAM360.